dfinity/portal/docs/developer-docs/setup/manage-canisters.md

 For example, assume you have a dapp that manages professional profiles and social connections.
 If you want to add a new feature to the dapp, you need to be able to update the canister code without losing any of the previously-stored data.
 A canister upgrade enables you to update existing canister identifiers with program changes without losing the program state.

 To preserve state when you are upgrading a canister written in Motoko, be sure to use the `stable` keyword to identify the variables you want to preserve.
-For more information about preserving variable state in Motoko, see [Stable variables and upgrade methods](/motoko/main/upgrades.md).
+For more information about preserving variable state in Motoko, see [stable variables and upgrade methods](/motoko/main/upgrades.md).
 If you are upgrading a canister written in Rust, you should use `pre_upgrade` and `post_upgrade` functions as illustrated in the [Rust CDK asset storage](https://github.com/dfinity/cdk-rs/blob/master/examples/asset_storage/src/asset_storage_rs/lib.rs) example to ensure data is properly preserved after a canister upgrade.

 To upgrade a canister: